zeroluck/docs/sources/admin-guide/configuration/index.md

 * _From Email Address:_ Email Address of the Gluu Server Administrator.

 * _Required Authentication:_ If the SMTP server requires authentication
-every access, then please enable this option by ticking the checkbox.
+for every access, then please enable this option by ticking the according checkbox.

 * _SMTP User Name:_ The username for the SMTP server goes in this field.